 The Laws of Durholme

-The Monarch may appoint a Second.
-The Second shall assume the full power of the Monarch whensoever the Monarch is absent the City of Durholme, is incapacitated by death, injury, disease or ailment, or otherwise incapable of exercising power.
+The Upper Council shall assume the full power of the Patrician whensoever the Patrician is absent the City of Durholme, is incapacitated by death, injury, disease or ailment, or is otherwise incapable of exercising power.

-- Captain of the City Guards of Durholme
+- Captain of the City Guard of Durholme

 - Captain-General of the Royal Army of Durholme